Small business marketing guide: ideas and strategies

 Event marketing

-Event marketing puts you face-to-face with prospective customers at trade shows, industry gatherings, or your own events at your venue.
-Demo your product and let potential customers try it.
-Give them your pitch and answer their questions to show how your product meets their needs.
+Event marketing puts you face-to-face with prospective customers at trade shows, industry gatherings, or your own venue events.
+Demonstrate your product, let potential customers try it, and answer their questions to show how your offering meets their needs.

 Billboards and outdoor advertising

-Let people know about your business through billboards, posters, banners, and even street signs in high-traffic areas, especially if you're a brick-and-mortar business.
-Use eye-catching designs that grab attention, and let passersby know how to reach you.
+Billboards and outdoor advertising let people know about your business through posters, banners, and signs in high-traffic areas.
+This works especially well for brick-and-mortar businesses.
+Use eye-catching designs that grab attention and let passersby know how to reach you.

 Word of mouth marketing

-It amplifies the rest of your marketing efforts by turning your established customers into promoters.
-Encourage satisfied customers to spread the word about your business.
-Give them coupons to share with friends, offer referral rewards, or provide incentives for reviews and social media posts.
+Word-of-mouth amplifies your other marketing efforts by turning established customers into promoters.
+Encourage satisfied customers to spread the word about your business by offering coupons to share with friends, referral rewards, or incentives for reviews and social media posts.

 How to create a marketing plan

-A marketing plan transforms your business strategy into actionable steps that drive measurable results.
-This roadmap guides you from initial goal-setting through campaign execution and performance tracking.
+A marketing plan turns your business strategy into clear steps that produce results you can measure.
+This roadmap guides you from setting your initial goals through executing campaigns and tracking performance.

 Creating your marketing plan involves eight key steps: